HarunSarii/ShopApp-React/README.md

 When you click checkout button in navbar, it will direct you to cart-page.
 In cart-page, you can see all items in your cart and you can remove any of them.

-NOTE: In interview question criterias, it is mentioned that design is not a part of it so not much time spent designing the page.
+In project criterias, it is mentioned that design is not a part of it so not much time spent designing the page.
 On the other hand, clean code and organized layout took into consideration.